Lovkush-A/cs50/README.md

 Problem Set 5: Data structures.
 In Task 5, we had to create a spell-checker using hash-tables.
 Up till now I have been debugging using printf, but this exercise revealed to me the utility of a proper debugging tool.
 It is satisfying to see hash tables get filled in one-by-one!

+Problem Set 6: Introduction to Python.
+Tasks 6a-d were reimplementing tasks from Problem Set 1 and Problem Set 2a in python.
+Task 6e was about implementing a DNA test: given a dna sequence and a database of 'dna fingerprints', find a match if there is one.
+This week was much easier than the previous three Problem Set.